Searching for a Virtual Private Network (VPN) service can be a time-consuming experience, let alone finding the ‘best'.

 Like all good Virtual Private Network services, NordVPN has a no-log policy and in late 2018 they had this audited by the PricewaterhouseCoopers company, one of the largest auditor companies in the world.

-They did have a security blip in 2019 which you may want to consider but moving into 2020 they've recommitted themselves to improving their security.
+NordVPN did have a security blip in 2019 which you may want to consider but moving into 2021 they've recommitted themselves to improving their security.

 NordVPN's service offers an extensive range of apps covering all the most popular devices including Android, iOS, Windows, Mac OS and the Amazon Fire TV Stick.
 There's also a Debian Linux app and browser extensions for Chrome and Firefox.

 The NordVPN apps are some of the best we've used with a simple interface with advanced features such as leak protection, a multihop VPN (double IP address change), a dedicated IP address, and a kill switch.
 Their Amazon Fire TV VPN app especially stands out for ease-of-use and quick interaction.

-American Netflix is unblocked on all servers so you can connect to your local server and access the US catalogue.
+American Netflix is unblocked on all NordVPN servers so you can connect to your local server and access the US catalogue.
 Other unblocked services include BBC iPlayer, NBC Sports, ITV Hub and many more.

-There's a 30-day money back guarantee too giving you plenty of time to test the service.
+Nord offers a 30-day money-back guarantee to giving you plenty of time to test the service.
+NordVPN is definitely up there with the best VPN services.

 IPVanish has upped their game through 2020 leading into 2021 locking down what has been a reliable and reputable service for many years.

 After some confusion in 2018 over a historical law-enforcement case, they reaffirmed their commitment to their no-logging policy which claims not to store any details of your usage or connection information.

-IPVanish increased their concurrently connected device limit to an unlimited number of devices making this one of the most generous in the industry.
+IPVanish increased their concurrently connected device limit to an unlimited number of simultaneous connections making this one of the most generous in the industry.
 If you've got plenty of family members or a large selection of devices you need securing, then they're pretty much unbeaten on this score.

 A broad range of apps is available for Windows and Mac OS, Android and Apple iOS and the Amazon Fire TV Stick.